SPANISH MISSION BY THE BAY

 Photography: V Style.

-Continued research brought us to Virginia Blue of blue fruit design studio who had written a most appealing article on rescuing a Spanish Mission house in Toorak.
+Continued research brought us to Virginia Blue of BLUE FRUIT design studio, who had written a most appealing article on rescuing a Spanish Mission house in Toorak.

-Virginia became the cornerstone and life force of our project and in turn introduced us to Dale Fallu of Genjusho and Peter Gill of Kitchens by Peter Gill, whose beautiful building work and joinery made Virginia’s wonderful plans a reality.
+Virginia became the cornerstone and life force of our project and in turn introduced us to Dale Fallu of Genjusho and Peter Gill from Kitchens by Peter Gill, whose beautiful building work and joinery made Virginia’s wonderful plans a reality.

 — owner, Spanish Mission by the Bay